Aman11b/Essential-Codes/React-Recap.md

 | ---------------- | --------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- |
 | **UI State**     | `useState`, `useReducer`, `useRef`                                    | Context API + `useState` / `useReducer`, Redux, Zustand, Recoil, React Router                |
 | **Remote State** | `fetch` + `useEffect` + `useState` / `useReducer` _(small apps only)_ | React Query, SWR, RTK Query _(preferred)_ + Redux/Zustand/Recoil (if needed for global sync) |

+## PERFORMANCE OPTIMIZATION TOOLS

+-> Prevemt wasted renders

+- memo (component)
+- useMomo(object, function)
+- useCallback
+- Passing elements as childrene or regular prop

+-> Improve App Speed/Responsiveness

+- useMemo
+- useCllback
+- useTransition

+-> Reduce Bundle Size

+- using fewer 3rd party packages
+- code splitting and lazy loading

+## WHEN DOES A COMPONENTS INTENCE RE-RENDER?

+-> A component instance only re-renders in 3 different situation

+- state change
+- content change
+- parent component re-rendering

+> prop change doesnt case re-render as it only happen when parent re-render,henc parent re-render creates the false impression that changing props re-renders a component which is false

+### Remember: A render does not mean that the DOM actually gets updated,it just means the component function gets called,But this can be an expensive operation

+### WASTED RENDER

+-> a render that didn't prodced any change in the DOM -> only a problem when they happen too frequently or when the component is very slow